 |Saves money in the short term, especially if you’re moving before the fixed period ends.||Your monthly payment can increase.|

-|You build equity faster.||More difficult to plan accurately for the future.|
+|You can build equity faster.||More difficult to plan accurately for the future.|

 Conforming loans also have minimum requirements for borrowers, such as a credit score of at least 620.

-Pros and Cons of Conventional Mortgages
+Pros and Cons of Conforming Mortgages

-|Lower total cost.||Requires higher credit scores|
+|Lower total cost.||Requires higher credit scores.|

-|More flexible terms.||Requires a down payment.|
+|More-flexible terms.||Requires a down payment.|

-Nonconforming and jumbo mortgages
+4. Nonconforming or jumbo mortgages

-Jumbo loans are a greater risk for lenders, which usually require a more stringent underwriting process.
+Jumbo loans pose a greater risk for lenders, which usually require a more stringent underwriting process.
 Expect lenders to require more documentation to confirm that you have enough income to afford the monthly payment.

-Pros and Cons of Jumbo Loans
+Pros and Cons of Nonconforming or Jumbo Loans

 |You can buy a more expensive home.||Stricter underwriting requirements.|

-|A similar interest rate compared with conforming loans.||A larger down payment is often required.|
+|Similar interest rates compared with conforming loans.||A larger down payment is often required.|

 A government-backed mortgage is insured by the federal government to protect the lender if the borrower defaults.
-These mortgage types are easier to get for borrowers who have lower credit scores or are unable to afford a large down payment.
+These mortgage types are easier to get for borrowers who have lower credit scores or who are unable to afford a large down payment.
 They may come with a lower interest rate because there is less risk involved for the lender.

 Government-backed loans typically are intended for certain types of borrowers, and usually have very specific requirements and upfront fees.

 The Federal Housing Administration insures mortgages that are issued by private lenders and meet its requirements.
-FHA loans typically are easier to get than conventional loans, but they are often more expensive.
+FHA loans typically are easier to get than conventional loans, but they often are more expensive.

 FHA loans require all borrowers to buy mortgage insurance.
 They also are subject to loan limits that vary by county.
-To find online FHA mortgage limits by location, check with the Department of Housing and Urban Development.
+To find FHA mortgage limits by location, check with the Department of Housing and Urban Development.

 Because USDA loans are intended to help borrowers who lack access to other loan options, the rules for getting one are very specific.
 The home must be 2,000 square feet or less, and located in a rural area with a population of fewer than 35,000 people.
 Borrowers also have to meet additional criteria regarding income, citizenship, and property value.